 Reduce Task Lighting Glare

 Task lighting needs to be the brightest, but it also needs to be the most unnoticeable.
-If you have a workbench set up against a wall, make sure any hanging task lights are positioned slightly behind you to reduce glare.
-Keep the reflective quality of any surface around the workbench in mind as well.
+If you have a workbench set up against a wall, ensure any hanging task lights are positioned slightly behind you to reduce glare.
+Keep the reflective quality of any surface around the workbench in mind.

 Get Professional Garage Lighting With Garage Designs

 Upgrading your lighting can change how you use and appreciate your garage.
-By following these tips, you will create a more thoughtful and functional space for years to come.
+Following these tips will create a more thoughtful and functional space for years to come.

 Garage lighting is much more than an afternoon DIY project, especially when you run a busy schedule.
 If garage organization is critical to managing your hectic everyday life, let Garage Designs in Fenton, MO, create the perfect space for you.